damonbarry/iotedge/smoke/refactor-e2e.md

 ## Considerations

-Once of the original goals of the Quickstart binary was that you could run it from your desktop with few-or-no arguments to quickly validate the most basic functionality of our product.
-You would lost this ability if we replaced the app with a library.
+One of the original goals of the Quickstart binary was that you could run it from your desktop with few-or-no arguments to quickly validate the most basic functionality of our product.
+We would lose this ability if we replaced the app with a library.
 However, in reality people aren't running Quickstart from their desktops much these days, probably because we now have the end-to-end tests in place.
 Also, one could easily use the library to write such an app--perhaps we'd still have a binary called Quickstart(.exe) for just that purpose.